mexiQQ/llama-70b-chat-4-shards/README.md

 ## Contact

-For any inquiries or to report issues, please open an issue on this repository or contact the repository owner at your@email.com.
+For any inquiries or to report issues, please open an issue on this repository.